As a small team of decorators in London, we get asked this question all the time – “what is the difference between matt and silk paint?”

 Further, painting in a matt finish can effectively be done by anybody and prior experience may not be necessary.
 Since the paint lacks shine, it can hide minor surface imperfections that come with fine cracks plus small holes.
 Conversely, silk paint is your choice if you want to keep the interior of your room practical and stylish.
 It has a soft glow that adds attractions to your room and on top, it’s easy to clean.
 The best bet if you want to add finishing touches with glitter glaze to your apartment.
 The only problem with silk is that you need to be an expert to come up with a fine result.
 In terms of the prices, the two paints come with similar prices, and therefore, price is not a point of contention.

 The answer of which is the best paint between Matt and Silk defends on one’s preference.
-Once you’ve made your choice between matt and silk paint and the colour and you decided you’d prefer a pro decorator to help you, give us a call to get a free quote.
+Once you’ve made your choice between matt and silk paint and the colour and you decided you’d prefer a local London decorator team to help you, give us a call to get a free quote.